Death and funeral of Anne of Denmark: Funeral

 The procession from Denmark House to the Abbey included her household and many aristocratic women, all dressed in black mourning clothes in quantities and qualities according to their status.
 Also present and dressed in black were the queen's jewellers, George Heriot, William Herrick, John Spilman, and Abraham Harderet, and the painters Peter Oliver, Marcus Gheeraerts, and Paul van Somer, and many of the artificiers and tradesmen who had contributed to the magnificence of her court.

-John Chamberlain provided a satirical account of the procession, "laggering all along, even tired by the length of the way and the weight of their clothes, every lady having twelve yards of broadcloth about her and the countesses sixteen".
+John Chamberlain provided a satirical account of the procession, "a drawling tedious sight", "laggering all along, even tired by the length of the way and the weight of their clothes, every lady having twelve yards of broadcloth about her and the countesses sixteen".
 Another spectator, William Applegard of Lynn, was killed by a piece of masonry falling from Northampton House.
 According to Nathaniel Brent, the stone was a letter "S", a part of a motto forming the roof-line balustrade, and was "thrust down by a gentlewoman who put her foot against it, not thinking it had been so brickle" [brittle].
 Brent was impressed by the "excellent equipage" of the chariot carrying the queen's effigy through the streets of London.
 He also reported that the ceremonies and heraldic duties were better performed than at the funeral of Prince Henry's funeral, but the procession was not so great as that at the funeral of Elizabeth I. Although the numbers of mourners in black was large, the king's servants had not joined the procession.

 The sermon was given by the Archbishop of Canterbury, George Abbott.
 Anne of Denmark's body was buried privately in the evening at Westminster Abbey on 13 May, after the funeral, by the Knight Marshal Edward Zouch.
 During works in the Abbey in 1718, the antiquary John Dart saw a labelled urn containing the embalmed organs of Anne of Denmark, which he thought had been moved in 1674 during the reburial of the Princes in the Tower.
 The urn was first deposited in the vault on 5 March 1619, after Anne was embalmed.